Catering within your workplace

 Assessing your catering menu

-Find out how the food and drinks you offer through catering are rated against the Healthy Choices guidelines, with a free online menu assessment.
+Complete a free online menu assessment with FoodChecker to find out how the food and drinks you offer through catering are rated against the Healthy Choices guidelines.

 Contracts with providers